 Specificity | Lists multiple specific concrete actions: 'Create, list, and delete spaces with templates.'
 Also specifies the domain clearly as Confluence spaces for project documentation. | 3 / 3 |

 Completeness | Clearly answers both what ('Manage Confluence spaces...
-Create, list, and delete spaces with templates') and when ('Use when setting up project documentation structure or managing Confluence content areas') with explicit trigger guidance. | 3 / 3 |
+Create, list, and delete spaces with templates') and when ('Use when setting up project documentation structure or managing Confluence content areas'), with explicit trigger guidance. | 3 / 3 |

 Trigger Term Quality | Includes relevant keywords like 'Confluence', 'spaces', 'project documentation', and 'templates', but misses common variations users might say such as 'wiki', 'knowledge base', 'workspace', or 'content management'.
 Coverage is decent but not comprehensive. | 2 / 3 |

-Distinctiveness Conflict Risk | Clearly scoped to Confluence spaces specifically, which is a distinct niche.
-The mention of 'Confluence' and space-level operations (create, list, delete) distinguishes it well from general documentation skills or Confluence page-level skills. | 3 / 3 |
+Distinctiveness Conflict Risk | The description is clearly scoped to Confluence spaces specifically, which is a distinct niche.
+The mention of 'spaces', 'templates', and 'Confluence' makes it unlikely to conflict with general documentation or other wiki/CMS skills. | 3 / 3 |

 Total | 11 / 12 Passed |